davimorao/sales-api/README.md

 ## Notes
 - The Product CRUD illustrates how the CRUD for Branch and Customer would look; they would follow the same patterns, and that's why only it was implemented.
+- Sales do not have a DELETE method; the idea is that it should only be possible to cancel a sale by using the UPDATE route to change its status.
+The available statuses are: Active = 0, Cancelled = 1, Completed = 2, and they are found in the enum ESaleStatus.